School Zone & Playground Zone Safety

 • Teach children about the rules of the road – always stop, look both ways, listen and think before safely crossing the street.

 • Plan your child’s walking route to and from school and walk with them to better familiarize themselves with the school and surrounding area.
-Parents and caregivers to be sure to point out crosswalks, stop signs, landmarks, and family or friends’ homes.
+Parents and caregivers be sure to point out crosswalks, stop signs, landmarks, and family or friends’ homes.

 • Always have an older student or adult walk with younger children.